-As mentioned in previous step, you might already have 3 groups created.
+As mentioned in the previous step, you might already have three groups created.
 To check, go to Site Settings > Site Permissions.
-There are 2 ways for you to create security groups:
+There are two ways for you to create security groups:

 - Option 1: If you are currently inheriting permissions from the parent and click Stop Inheriting Permissions (in Step 2), you will be prompted to create your security groups “on the fly”.

 - Option 2: You can create your security groups anytime by going to Site Settings > Site Permissions.

 If you need to remove a security group from the site, just click on the check box next to it and hit “Remove User Permissions” button

 Once the groups have been created, the next step is to assign proper permission level for each group.
 In case you are not sure what permission levels are, you might want to check out this post, which provides a good explanation of what they are.

 You will need to figure out what kind of access each group will have.

 The rule you should follow is that you should only give minimal permissions the group will require!
 If all the group or user requires is the ability to add/edit/delete – there is no reason why you should give them Full Control!